 The biggest advance on the investment side is the increased availability of managed money and actively managed strategies for clients with portfolios of all sizes.
 Hard-working people who have built up a nest egg over a lifetime can now access portfolio strategies that 10 or 15 years ago were reserved for high-net-worth clients.

 The two market crashes of this century had a huge impact on many investors.
 Some remain fearful about equity investments.
-The utilization of investment strategies that place an emphasis on risk management has created a valuable opportunity for client portfolios, providing the ability to better limit downside exposure for clients.
+The utilization of investment strategies that place an emphasis on risk management has created a valuable opportunity for client portfolios, providing the ability to help reduce downside exposure for clients.
 Generally, for clients who require a relatively conservative approach to retirement-income planning, I might use a combination of actively managed investment strategies, annuities, and, if appropriate, universal life insurance.
 I believe all three of these can help provide some peace of mind for clients while working toward meeting income goals.
 The combined approach will also seek asset growth over time.
 Another benefit to a combined strategy is the potential to manage risk a little differently for each of the tools, depending on a client’s objectives and where we are in the market cycle.

-We use third-party managers who provide sophisticated strategies based on a quantitative approach.
+We use third-party managers who provide strategies based on a quantitative approach.
 They understand that markets are cyclical and that a blend of strategies, asset classes, sectors, and tactical tools are needed to perform in bull, bear, and sideways markets.
 They believe risk management should be a priority for client portfolios.
-In contrast to long-only investment managers or the typical mutual fund, their strategies can make timely strategic adjustments based on market conditions, change asset class or sector allocations, or move to a significantly greater cash allocation.
-I do not believe that staying fully invested in all market conditions is a prudent course of action for clients, especially those who are in or close to retirement.
+In contrast to long-only investment managers or the typical mutual fund, their strategies can make strategic adjustments based on market conditions, change asset class or sector allocations, or move to a significantly greater cash allocation.
+I do not believe that staying fully invested in all market conditions is a prudent course of action for some clients, especially those who are in or close to retirement.

 What are the important attributes you look for in a third-party money manager?